- 4-6 chicken thighs, chopped into chunks

 - Heat the ghee and add the sliced onion rings and cook over a medium heat and until caramelised and a lovely dark golden brown (approx. 20 mins).

-- Cut the tomatoes into small dices and add to the pan, stir on a gentle heat and cook until they break down to make a thick masala sauce.
+- Cut the tomatoes into chunks and add to the pan, stir on a gentle heat and cook until they break down to make a thick masala sauce.

-- Add the marinated chicken to the pan and cook through for 15-20 minutes.
+- Add the marinated chicken to the pan, stir and leave to cook through for 15-20 minutes.
 Remove from the heat and set to one side.

 Making the Biryani

 - Bring the biryani together in a greased casserole dish preferably with a lid.